 Alison has a particular passion for and detailed understanding of the law, guidance and policy affecting vulnerable adults and is able to provide specialist advice and representation in respect of the mental capacity law which affects a vulnerable adult’s property and financial affairs and their health and welfare.
 She is Chair of the Court of Protection Practitioners Association (CoPPA) London Region sub-committee (established in 2015).

 Alison regularly appears in complex cases concerning vulnerable adults in the Court of Protection, as well as in the Family or Chancery Division, where applicable.
 Alison also has experience of applications under the Inherent Jurisdiction and applications for Forced Marriage Orders.

-Alison’s expertise in her field of practice is reflected by her recommendations for a number of years in the Legal 500 for administrative and public law, civil liberties and human rights and social housing, and in Chambers & Partners for court of protection: health and welfare, and social housing.
+Alison’s expertise in her field of practice is reflected by her recommendations for a number of years in the Legal 500 for court of protection & community care, civil liberties and human rights and social housing, and in Chambers & Partners for court of protection: health and welfare, court of protection: property and affairs as well as social housing.